mszostok/codeowners-validator/README.md

 #### From Sources

-You can install `codeowners-validator` with `env GO111MODULE=on go get -u github.com/mszostok/codeowners-validator`.
+You can install `codeowners-validator` with `go install github.com/mszostok/codeowners-validator@v0.6.0`.

-> NOTE: please use the latest Go to do this, ideally Go 1.15 or greater.
+> NOTE: please use Go 1.16 or greater.

 This will put `codeowners-validator` in `$(go env GOPATH)/bin`.